History of the rupee: 1966 Economic crisis

 From 1950, India ran continued trade deficits that increased in magnitude in the 1960s.
 Furthermore, the Government of India had a budget deficit problem and could not borrow money from abroad or from the private corporate sector, due to that sector's negative savings rate.
 As a result, the government issued bonds to the RBI, what increased the money supply, leading to inflation.
 In 1966, foreign aid, which had hitherto been a key factor in preventing devaluation of the rupee, was finally cut off and India was told it had to liberalise its restrictions on trade before foreign aid would again materialize.
 The response was the politically unpopular step of devaluation accompanied by liberalisation.
 Furthermore, the Indo-Pakistan War of 1965 led the US and other countries friendly towards Pakistan to withdraw foreign aid to India, which necessitated more devaluation.
 Defense spending in 1965/1966 was 24.06% of total expenditure, the highest it has been in the period from 1965 to 1989 (Foundations, pp 195).
 Another factor leading to devaluation was the drought of 1965/1966 which resulted in a sharp rise in prices.

-At the end of 1969, the Indian Rupee was trading at around 13 British pence.
-A decade later, by 1979, it was trading at around 6 British pence.
-Finally, by the end of 1989, the Indian Rupee had plunged to an all-time low of 3 British pence.
+At the end of 1969, the Indian Rupee was trading at around 13 British pre-decimal pence (1s 1d), or Rs.
+18 = £1.
+A decade later, by 1979, it was trading at around 6 British new pence (6p).
+Finally, by the end of 1989, the Indian Rupee had plunged to a then-all-time low of about four British pence (4p).
 This triggered a wave of irreversible liberalisation reforms away from populist measures.

-Post Bretton Woods (1970's)
+Post Bretton Woods (1970s)

-Reserve Bank of India and Government of India adopted multiple adjustments to Indian rupee following the Nixon shock of 1971 and Smithsonian Agreement.
+Reserve Bank of India and Government of India adopted multiple adjustments to the Indian rupee following the Nixon shock of 1971 and Smithsonian Agreement.
 The currency gradually shifted from Par value system to pegged system and to basket peg by 1975.